jano-wol/cmake-loki/README.md

 Modern compilers generate a few warnings during compiling the Loki library.
 In cmake-loki a few very simple fixes were added to Loki library to resolve these warnings.
 The full list of changes can be found by searching in the codebase for:
 // WARNING_FIX!
 ORIGINAL CODE
 It is perfectly possible to overwrite folder ./source/ext/loki/loki by the original Loki library (available at https://github.com/dutor/loki).
-A few warnings will pop up, but the cmake-loki repo should still work with after the change.
+A few warnings will pop up, but the cmake-loki repo should still work after the change.

 # Compilers
 The default compiler of cmake-loki is g++.
 Clang is also perfectly fine to compile the codebase of the repo,